Code4Blessings/Node-NotesApp2/README.md

 1. If a note is removed, print "Note removed!" with a green background
 2. If a note is NOT removed, print "No such note found" with a red background

+## Challenge: Wire up list command

+1. Create and export listNotes from notes.js
+    - "Your notes" using chalk
+    - Print note title for each note
+2. Call listNotes from the command handler
+3. Test your work